IONOS-WordPress/cm4all-wp-impex/packages/@cm4all-wp-impex/generator/examples/impex-complete-static-homepage-conversion/README.md

 # About

-This is a full featured example of converting a regular static website of a fictive dentist to a WordPress site.
+This is a full featured example of converting a regular static website of a fictional german dentist to a WordPress site.

-The web site is available offline at folder `./homepage-dr-mustermann`.
+The web site is available offline at directory `./homepage-dr-mustermann`.

-You can view the website by starting the PHP built-in webserver (`php -S localhost:8080 -t homepage-dr-mustermann/`) and open the browser to `http://localhost:8080/`.
+You can view the website by

+- starting the PHP built-in webserver : `php -S localhost:8080 -t homepage-dr-mustermann/`
+- and open the website in your browser : `http://localhost:8080/`.

 # Conversion process

 The conversion process is implemented in a single file `./index.js` :

-- reading the html and media files from the filesystem using plain NodeJS
+- scanning for html and media files from the filesystem using plain NodeJS

 - converting the HTML files to [ImpEx slice JSON](https://ionos-wordpress.github.io/cm4all-wp-impex/migrating-content.html#content-aka-wordpress-postspages) using `ImpexTransformer` and `ImpexSliceFactory` from package [`@cm4all-wp-impex/generator`](https://www.npmjs.com/@cm4all-wp-impex/generator).
-The HTML transformation is set up in the `setup(...)` function.
+The HTML transformation is customized in the `setup(...)` function.

 - creating [ImpEx slice JSON](https://ionos-wordpress.github.io/cm4all-wp-impex/migrating-content.html#attachments-like-pictures-and-videos) for the media files using `ImpexSliceFactory` from package [`@cm4all-wp-impex/generator`](https://www.npmjs.com/@cm4all-wp-impex/generator)